ShiiCSY/eatthat/README.md

 # eatthat

-This is a full-stack restaurant randomizer app using Vite, Google Places API, and Firebase.
-Logged user selections in Firestore, exported interaction data to BigQuery for SQL-based behavioral analysis and dashboard creation.
+This is a full-stack web app using Supabase and Google Places API to recommend nearby restaurants.
+Logged real user actions in a PostgreSQL backend, enabling real-time analytics and SQL-based behavioral insights.